RheingoldRiver/mwcleric/README.md

 If you prefer, you can set environment variables called `WIKI_USERNAME_ME`, `WIKI_PASSWORD_ME`, etc.

-If you don't want to log in, you can just create an EsportsSite/GamepediaSite object and never log in.
+If you don't want to log in, you can just create a `WikiClient` object and never log in.

 ## Bot password best practices
 * Use a unique password just for your Python code that isn't also used for any other service